Wbaguette/voronoi/README.md

 # voronoi
 Voronoi Diagram
 https://en.wikipedia.org/wiki/Voronoi_diagram
-Small project using base Java graphic library to display a 2D voronoi diagram This is the 'naive' approach, i.e. iterating through every individual pixel and for each pixel iterating through all seeds
+Small project using base Java graphic library to display a 2D voronoi diagram.
+This is the 'naive' approach, i.e. iterating through every individual pixel and for each pixel iterating through all seeds

  Overall Steps: